-This section explains how to configure the network positioning system to respond to alarm events, including motion detection, external alarm input, video loss, tamper-proof and exception.
+This section explains how to configure the network speed dome to respond to alarm events, including motion detection, external alarm input, video loss, tamper-proof and exception.
 These events can trigger the alarm actions, such as Notify Surveillance Center, Send Email, Trigger Alarm Output, etc.

-For example, when an external alarm is triggered, the network positioning system sends a notification to an e-mail address.
+For example, when an external alarm is triggered, the network speed dome sends a notification to an e-mail address.